rebelsky/sams-assorted-musings-reflections/musing-1000.md

 Other reasons: Tells my kids more about me.
 I know that I value my mom's writings when I stumble upon them.
 I hope that these will be of value to my kids after I'm gone.

+These days, I feel a compulsion to write.
+I had never understood what writers meant when they said something like that.
+But I feel incomplete when I don't write.
+And things to write about keep coming to mind.